digitpain/harbingers-player/README.txt

     Ex: https://harbingers-player.netlify.app/?provenance=5#sanctum

 ⚙️ TODO
+- [] Prepopulate 'style' and 'max distortion' values for each work using the data from the artist submitted ZIP files.
 - [] Replace all black "webp" stills with stills that best represent each video.
 - [] Communicate somehow with native Feral File website preloader to extend its duration OR design a preloader / spinner to go in front of the `webp` stills that now appear when each video is buffering.